zzz0906/sysConferences/README.md

 # Readme

-This is a python crawler and timeline for system conference papers.
-The rank of conferences is higher than CCF-B or CORE-A.
+This repository contains a Python-based web scraper and timeline for top-tier systems conference papers.
+The ranking of the conferences considered is higher than CCF-B or CORE-A.

 ## Timeline

-We draw a simple timeline to visualize the submission deadline of these conferences.
-We use the 2020 and 2021 conferences timestamp as the raw data.
-The submission deadline is around this timestamp across years.
+We've created a simple timeline to visualize the submission deadlines for these conferences, using 2020 and 2021 conference timestamps as raw data.
+The submission deadlines tend to be consistent across years, providing a useful reference for planning.

-* You can use the timeline to decide how long to prepare for your paper
+* Use the timeline to determine the appropriate preparation time for your paper

 ![](./timeline.png)